 Here are 5 top tips for teaching History:

 - Don’t be afraid to explain what history education is all about!
 History as a subject exists on two separate planes.
-For most people history is about past peoples and events, a passing on of traditions from one generation to the next, the notion of sitting at the feet of our grandparents and being connected to those long gone.
-However, History education exists on another plane.
-It is a discipline, a mode of thinking which, “…is neither a natural process nor something that springs automatically from psychological development . . . it actually goes against the grain of how we ordinarily think.”
+For most people teaching history is about focusing on past people and events, a passing on of traditions from one generation to the next, and the notion of sitting at the feet of our grandparents and being connected to those long gone.
+However, here at BEC, we believe that teaching history exists on another plane.
+It is a discipline, a mode of thinking that, “…is neither a natural process nor something that springs automatically from psychological development . . . it actually goes against the grain of how we ordinarily think.”
 (Wineburg, 1999).
 It engages with the complexities of the past.
 History education lies in this second plane.
 It aims to develop students’ historical thinking.

 - Be clear about what substantive knowledge looks like (it’s not just about content or information!).